Abstraction still means something, or does it? Few claims about art hang on as hard.

-Now skirt around what used to be called second-generation Abstract Expressionist.
+Now skirt around what used to be called second-generation Abstract Expressionism.
 The lightness of an era has seen, even been touched by Minimalism, but without losing its faith.
-The paintings by Anne Truitt span three decades, through the 1980s, and yet they may never quite ring a bell.
+The paintings by Anne Truitt span three decades, through the 1980s, and yet they may never quite ring a bell, but they are still part of abstraction now.
 Sure, I know, Truitt created sculpture—columns, like Barnett Newman's zips that one can walk around to get to know.
 But what else?

 Newman himself offers up in cold steel the triumphal arch of zips, Broken Obelisk.
 One communes with it gratefully, but only by immersing oneself in its profundity.
 When the Modern's third Y2K survey placed it at the head of the escalator, allowing one to close in on it only gradually, it glowed with a fresh intimacy.
 Truitt's sculpture knows the contentment of never having to glow at all.

 Her paintings, too at first evoke Newman, like his spare fields turned sideways.
 Only his fields go for a feat: they learn from the edge how never to stop.
 Truitt's proportions refuse to lead or perform.
 They call attention to their limits, like a shaped canvas that just happens to come to a rectangle.
-Like their spare tones, so deceptively near to monochrome, they draw one in without taking one over.
+Like their spare tones, so deceptively near to monochrome, they draw one in without taking one over, like what Betty Kaufman has called "the story of red."
 They ask only for intimacy, and one receives it just as gratefully.

 A tall blue column has a short, almost invisible framing stripe at the top.
 An open field has a little fillip of brown, dashed off with the tip of a brush, breaking its center near the bottom.
 At once delicate and casual, they claim to extend a familiar world.
 Sure I had found a pattern, I searched the room for more horizontal zips and framing elements.
 I focused on saturated tones related to the main field.
 As my eyes slowly adjusted, I started to see other soft changes in color as well.